loadero/loadero-python/README.md

 The ignored return values are pagination and filters.
 They are not relevant for result retrieval, hence they are omitted.
-A more detailed explanation of these values is available at the **Pagination and Filtering** section.
+A more detailed explanation of these values is available in the [Filtering and Pagination](#filtering-and-pagination) section.

 `results` is a list of `Result` objects from `loadero_python.resources.result` module.
-A single result coresponds to a single participant of test.
+A single result corresponds to a single participant in the test.

-`Result` just like a regular resource object has a `params` field of type `ResultParams` that contains it's attributes.
-Result resource has the largest amount of attributes, so this showcase will cover only common use cases.
+`Result` just like a regular resource object has a `params` field of type `ResultParams` that contains its attributes.
+The result resource has the largest amount of attributes, so this showcase will cover only common use cases.

 ##### Log Retrieval